ucdscenter/learning_machines_app/README.md

 To view the worker logs as well as the server logs, open two terminal windows.
 Activate your virtual environment in both terminal windows.

 ### Server
-In one window, cd into the folder that has the manage.py file,
+In one terminal window, after activating your venv, cd into the folder that has the manage.py file,

 ```bash
 python manage.py runserver 8000